riccardomusmeci/ich_ai_prototype/README.md

-# rsclin
+# RSC4All
-RSClin predictor on DDR Risk and CT Benefit
+RSClin ML predictor on DDR Risk and CT Benefit